 A diamond peel is one of the most common facial treatments that women have done, and with good reason.
-It's affordable with minimal downtime, and it produces almost instant results!
+It's affordable with minimal downtime (diamond peel prices are usually around P600 to P2,000, depending on the package and clinic), and it produces almost instant results!
 But as with any skin treatment, it's important to know and understand what goes on during the procedure, along with any potential problems that could happen if you're not careful.

 In an interview with FemaleNetwork.com, Dr. Jay P. Nuñez FPDS explains the science behind this popular procedure, as well as other helpful tips and proper aftercare:

-DJN: Diamond peel(ing) or "DP," being one of the most popular clinic procedures requested in dermatology improves the quality of skin especially on the face/neck by mechanically exfoliating or removing dead skin cells using a carbon crystal-tipped pen over the skin's surface or in any part of the body.
+DJN: Diamond peel(ing) or "DP," being one of the most popular clinic procedures requested in dermatology improves the quality of skin especially on the face/neck by mechanically exfoliating or removing dead skin cells using a carbon crystal-tipped pen over the skin's surface or in any part of the body [Ed's note: underam diamond peels are also a popular choice to get rid of chicken skin!].
 The first generation of microdermabrasion equipments used fine carbon sand particles blasted onto skin using very high air pressure.
 Minor problem: these fine loose carbon crystals would accidentally get into the patient's eyes and cause irritations and even the expected results were slow.
 This was later resolved when a new generation of microdermabrasion machines came out using no loose carbon sand particles, but instead attached them (solid carbon crystals) to a handheld pen-like instrument, which in turn is attached to a suction pump that collects the microdermabraded skin with a filter at the end of the connecting hose.

 DJN: After the patient's face is prepared by simple cleansing or washing, the handheld pen, which has an interchangeable tip of many types of crystal sizes (from super fine to super coarse) is run back and forth over an area of skin (usually face and neck), as a suctioning machine collects all the sloughed-off skin cells.
 The dermatologist can apply gentle to heavy pressure on the tip depending on how much skin cells he or she wants to microdermabrade.
 Immediate results would be a smoother, less pigmented, less oily, and lighter colored skin that literally "glows," as the massaging effects of the procedure can also improve the blood circulation.

-FN: How often should a woman get a diamond peel?
+FN: How often should a woman get the procedure done to maximize diamond peel benefits?

 DJN: Every two to four weeks is the usual treatment interval with hardly any downtime.